 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer's hard drive.

-No personal information is kept in the session cookie and it is destroyed when the session ends.
+No personal information is kept in the session cookie and it is destroyed at the end of the Cookie duration.

 You may block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site.
 More information can be found here: http://www.allaboutcookies.org/manage-cookies/